PhD in Mechanical Engineering

 Administration of the Qual Exam

-- Students who have satisfied the prerequisites for the exam and wish to register should submit the ME Ph.D.
-Qualifying Exam Registration Request form to the Graduate Programs Office (166 MEB).
-Exams schedules will be set based on committee availability, and not earlier than 3 weeks from the time of the request approval.
+Students who have satisfied the prerequisites for the exam and wish to register should submit the ME Ph.D.
+Qualifying Exam Registration Request form to the Graduate Programs Office (155 CAB).
+Exam schedules will be set based on committee availability and must not be earlier than 3 weeks from the time of the request approval.